Akko beach, as the name suggests is near Acre (Akko). And today we are going to visit the beaches to the South of Akko. Let’s begin!

 Nahal Na’aman

-I started by making my way to Nahal (river) Na’aman.
+I started by making my way to Nahal Na’aman.
 It meets the Mediterranean sea several kilometers to the south of Acre.
-On the spot where Nahal Na’aman flows into the sea, there are usually many birds.
-That is true not only for this river but for others as well (for example Alexander river).
+There are usually many birds on the spot where Nahal Na’aman flows into the sea.
+That is true not only for this river but also for others (for example, Alexander river).
 I guess the reason is that the rivers are not big.
-They are quite shallow in the meeting point.
-And this gives the birds a good opportunity for fishing.
+They are pretty shallow in the meeting point.
+And this gives the birds an excellent opportunity for fishing.

-I would not suggest continuing further to the South, as it gets dirtier.
-Moreover, if you are looking for a place to swim, then do it only in areas where lifeguards available.
+I would not suggest continuing further to the south, as it gets dirtier.
+Moreover, if you are looking for a place to swim, do it only in areas where lifeguards are available.
 And in this case, it is to the north of Nahal Na’aman.

 Then I walked back towards Acre.

 There are many seagulls in this area.
 But in Israel, they are much smaller than their European cousins.
-In Israel seagulls roughly the size of a dove, while on some countries (Norway for example) seagulls are about the same size as a chicken.
+In Israel, seagulls are roughly the size of a dove, while in some countries (Norway, for example), seagulls are about the same size as a chicken.

 Another view of Acre: